-Creating connections: a collaborative approach to early childhood education - SC First Steps
+Creating connections: A collaborative approach to early childhood education - SC First Steps

-Creating connections: a collaborative approach to early childhood education
+Creating connections: A collaborative approach to early childhood education

 Melisa Johnson, Dean of Arts and Sciences at Northeastern Technical College, has seen the power of collaboration firsthand through the creation of Compass Point Preschool, an on-campus early learning center serving 3- and 4-year-olds in partnership with Chesterfield County First Steps.